Willis Crenshaw: High school and college career

-Born in St. Louis, Missouri, Crenshaw played for Soldan High School and Kansas State University, where he started out at wide receiver and was a star player; played in the 1963 College All Star Football Game.
+Born in St. Louis, Missouri, on July 16, 1941, Crenshaw played for Soldan High School and Kansas State University, where he started out at wide receiver and was a star player; played in the 1963 College All Star Football Game.
 In high school, his main sport was pole vaulting, with a personal best of 13 ft 2 in; he started out with a double scholarship at Kansas State, where he recalled being one of approximately 50 Black students, before focusing on football after weight training.

 Professional career

 St Louis Cardinals

-Crenshaw was drafted by the St. Louis Cardinals in the 9th round in 1963.
-In 1968 he led the team in rushing with 813 yds and touchdowns (7).
+Crenshaw was selected by the St. Louis Cardinals in the ninth round in 1963 NFL draft.
+In 1968, he led the team in rushing with 813 yds and touchdowns (7).

 Denver Broncos

-In 1970 he was traded to the Denver Broncos in exchange for a 3rd-round draft pick; he played one season, although he was listed for the 1971 season.
+In 1970, he was traded to the Denver Broncos in exchange for a third-round draft pick; he played one season, although he was listed for the 1971 season.

+NFL career statistics

-Later career
+Later life and death

 Crenshaw later worked selling life insurance, for Monsanto, and as a financial planner.
+He died on October 20, 2025, at the age of 84.